 Therapy with adolescents can be immensely frustrating or splendidly gratifying.
 The truth of this statement is so obvious that the supportive reference, at least according to many adolescents is, “Duh!”
 In this workshop participants will sharpen their therapy skills by viewing and discussing video clips from actual sessions and participating in live demonstrations.
 Over 20 specific cognitive, emotional, and constructive therapy techniques will be illustrated and/or demonstrated.
 Examples include acknowledging reality, informal assessment, the affect bridge, therapist spontaneity, early interpretations, asset flooding, externalizing language, and more.
 Countertransference and multicultural issues will be highlighted.

-Suicide Assessment Interviewing
+Strengths-Based Suicide Assessment and Treatment

 Additional workshop and keynote topics include: